wrcorcoran/wrcorcoran/README.md

 # Hi there! 👋

 ### About me:
-I'm a third-year computer science student at the University of California&mdash;Santa Barbara.
-Originally, I'm from Burlington, Washington.
+I'm a BS/MS computer science student at the University of California&mdash;Santa Barbara with research interests in graph machine learning and randomized algorithms.

-I will graduate in the Spring of 2025 with my Bachelor of Science in Computer Science.
-My Master of Science will follow in the Spring of 2026.
+I've accepted an offer to be a Software Development Intern at Amazon Web Services in the Summer of 2025.

 <!--
 ### Currently: